iftekmahmud/iftekmahmud.github.io/blog/nessus/README.md

 ## 10. Conclusion

 Nessus is a versatile and powerful tool for vulnerability scanning, suitable for both beginners and advanced security researchers.
-By using Metasploitable 2 as your lab environment, we’ve learned how to:
+By using Metasploitable 2 as our lab environment, we’ve learned how to:

 - Install and configure Nessus on Kali Linux.
 - Set up Metasploitable 2 as a vulnerable target.